-Copy the file benchio.tar file from the ARCHER course web page to your workspace directory on ARCHER (/work/y14/y14/guestXX/) and unpack it.
+Copy the file benchio.tar file from Learn to your workspace directory on ARCHER and unpack it.
 As well as the source code, Makefile etc. you should see three directories call unstriped, striped and defstriped.
-The code performs serial and parallel IO to each of these directories in turn to investigate the impact of different Lustre settings; note that the program removes each file immediately after it written to save disc space.
+The code performs serial and parallel IO to each of these directories in turn to investigate the impact of different Lustre settings; note that the program removes each file immediately after it written to save disk space.